-Current Borrowing Facilities and Capital Borrowing
+Current Borrowing Facilities and Capital Borrowings

-The Council has external borrowings which total £161m.
-Of this - £53m is long-term and £108m shortterm.
+The Council has external borrowings which total £161m. £53m is long-term borrowings and £108m is short-term borrowings.
 The Council entered an arrangement to forward fix £50m of debt within the 2020/21 and 2021/22 financial years to minimise the risk of interest rate increases.
-During the year, £2.3m was charged for interest and a further £2.2m expensed in respect of debt repayments, all of which was covered by additional income generated from the assets acquired.
+During the year, £2.3m was charged for interest and a further £2.2m expensed in respect of debt repayments, all of which was covered by additional income generated from assets acquired.